 - Mourning Doves have a light gray-brown head, neck, and body with black spots on their wings and a long, pointed tail.
 Eurasian Collared-Doves have a light gray-brown head, neck, and body, but they have a distinctive black collar on the back of their neck and a shorter, square-shaped tail.

-- Mourning Doves are native to North America and can be found throughout the continent, while Eurasian Collared-Doves are native to Europe and Asia and have been introduced to North America, where they are now established in many areas.
+- Mourning Doves are native to North America and can be found throughout the continent, while Eurasian Collared-Doves are native to Europe and Asia and have been introduced to North America, where they are now established in most of North America (most of the United States, except for some eastern areas, Mexico and southern Canada).

 - Mourning Doves are found in a wide variety of habitats, including urban areas, forests, fields, and deserts.
 Eurasian Collared-Doves are also adaptable and can be found in urban and suburban areas, as well as agricultural fields and open woodlands.